StijnKolkman/Solo_Camera_Recorder_UMR/README.md

 - **OpenCV**, **NumPy**, **Pillow**, **Tkinter** (usually bundled)

 ## Getting Started
-NOTE: make sure that you put in windows your system --> display --> scale setting at 100%.
+NOTE: make sure that you put in windows your 'system --> display --> scale' setting is 100%.
 Otherwise the shown camera frame doesn't fit
 Follow these steps in your VS Code integrated terminal (or any command prompt):

 1. **Clone the repository**